-Former elementary ESL teacher, college instructor, mother, and founder of the handcrafted decorative pillow company Smithy Home Couture, Smithe Sodine is an Amazon.
+In this episode, I’m speaking with Smithe Sodine, former elementary ESL teacher, college instructor, mother, and founder of the handcrafted decorative pillow company Smithy Home Couture.

-So it’s heartwarming to see she went on to become an elementary English as a Second Language (ESL) teacher.
+So it was heartwarming to see that she went on to become an elementary English as a Second Language (ESL) teacher.

 The danger of ignoring acculturation